maierfelix/nvk/README.md

 #### General:
 ````
+[--vkversion]: The Vulkan version to use
 [--disable-validation-checks]: Disables type and bounding checks for better performance
-[--enable-shared-memory-hints]: Enables console hints reporting to use nested structures when possible - useful for performance optimization
+[--enable-shared-memory-hints]: Enables console hints, reporting to use nested structures when possible - useful for performance optimization
 ````

 #### Generator: